nengqiang/java-thoughts/README.md

 ### popular-tech module
  * Contains the latest, latest and hottest technologies
-   * blockchain
+   * Blockchain
    See [blockchain](https://baike.baidu.com/item/区块链)
-   * java date new api: The new date api of JDK8
+   * Java date new api: The new date api of JDK8
+   * Common tools

 ### design-patterns module
  * When writing code, there will always be a lot of if...else, or case.
 If you include more than